nicholas-ko-zy/stroke_prediction/README.md

-# YSC2239_Final_Project
+# Stroke Prediction Project
-This repo contains the finished script and html for my Intro to Data Science class project.
+This repo contains the finished script and html for my Introduction to Data Science class project to predict stroke in patients.